PatrickLouys/no-framework-tutorial/3-error-handler.md

 ```

-You should now see a nice error page with the line highlighted where you throw the exception.
+You should now see a error page with the line highlighted where you throw the exception.
 If not, go back and debug until you get it working.
 Now would also be a good time for another commit.

 [<< previous](2-composer.md) | [next >>](4-http.md)